Why we get left and right confused

 Lastly, sometimes getting left and right confused can be a sign of a serious problem for the person it’s happening to.
 While many of us get left and right confused every now and then in the course of our everyday lives, if it happens suddenly to someone who’s been fine at it before it can indicate a neurological condition called Gerstmann’s syndrome, which is normally the result of a stroke damaging the left parietal lobe, though sometimes it can happen with damage to another area of the brain.

 During a stroke, blood flow to part of your brain is reduced or cut off.
 The lack of blood causes nearby brain cells to stop working and those cells will begin to die.
-The quicker you can treat a stroke, the fewer cells will die – so knowing stroke symptoms is a very good idea.
+The quicker you can treat a stroke, the fewer cells will die – so knowing stroke signs is a very good idea.

-However, because strokes can affect different areas of the brain, not everyone who has a stroke will have any or all of these symptoms.
+However, because strokes can affect different areas of the brain, not everyone who has a stroke will have any or all of these signs.
 This is where knowing the signs of Gerstmann’s syndrome is helpful:

 Suddenly getting left and right confused.